JoaoGuimaraes22/Monarch-novel/Epic Dark Fantasy Style Guide.md

 ## Core Philosophy

+**Hero's Journey in a Living World**: Kael follows the classic path of growth and transformation, but the world doesn't revolve around him—it has its own momentum, politics, and agendas that he must navigate and understand.

-**The World is Larger Than Any Hero**: Like ASOIAF, no single character controls the narrative.
-History, politics, and consequence drive events as much as individual choice.
+**The World is Larger Than Any Hero**: Like ASOIAF, history, politics, and consequence drive events as much as individual choice.
+Kael's personal journey intersects with forces far greater than himself.

 **Beauty and Horror Intertwined**: Following Berserk's approach, moments of profound beauty exist alongside brutal reality.
-Light is precious because darkness is real.
+Kael's growth comes through experiencing both light and darkness.

 **Intelligence as Power**: Echoing Code Geass, wit, strategy, and understanding systems matter as much as raw strength.
-Every character is playing a game, even if they don't know the rules.
+Kael must learn not just to fight, but to think and read the game others are playing.

 **Magic as Science and Art**: Like Mushoku Tensei, magic has rules, costs, and cultural significance.
-It's both systematic and deeply personal.
+Kael's magical growth parallels his emotional and intellectual development.

 ---

 ## Narrative Voice and Structure

-### Multi-POV Epic Style

-- **Chapter-based POV shifts**: Each chapter anchored to one character's perspective
-- **Political chess pieces**: Characters are players and pawns simultaneously
-- **Interconnected consequences**: Actions in one POV chapter ripple through others
-- **Historical weight**: Past events cast long shadows, revealed through multiple perspectives
+### Close Third Person Limited (Kael-Focused)

+- **Hero's journey structure**: Kael's personal growth arc drives the narrative forward
+- **World as crucible**: The complex political landscape becomes the testing ground for his development
+- **Learning through consequence**: Kael discovers the world's moral ambiguity by experiencing it firsthand
+- **Growing understanding**: His perspective expands from personal survival to seeing the bigger picture

 ### Narrative Tone